Course Fees Increases

 If, in the future, the increases to regulated fees permitted by law or Government policy exceed the rate of inflation, we reserve the right to increase fees to the maximum permitted level.
 If we intend to exercise this extended right to increase tuition fees, we will let you know by the end of June in the academic year before the one in which we intend to exercise that right.

-There are two levels of tuition fees that the University charges, depending on whether you are classed as a "Home" student (including EU students) or an "Overseas" student.
+There are two levels of tuition fees that the University charges, depending on whether you are classed as a "Home" student (including EU students subject to Government Policy) or an "Overseas" student.
 The University will assess your fee status as part of the application process.
 The method of allocating tuition fee status is complex and follows guidelines issued by the UK Council for International Student Affairs (UKCISA).
 Your status will depend on nationality and residency.
 If you are uncertain about your fee status you may wish to seek advice from UKCISA before applying.